newshorts/InlineVideo/README.md

+### SYNOPSIS
+InlineVideo.js is intended to allow users on an iphone to play videos inline in the safari browser, circumventing the default fullscreen behavior.

-### ABOUT THIS BRANCH
+### CHANGELOG
+* 0.0.3
+    * Changed implementation of adding and removing event listener for touchstart
+* 0.0.2
     * Re-coded in ES6
     * Removed jquery dependency
-* Removed all event listeners, onproess, onmetadata, onloadeddata, onloadstart.
-Add them back if you need them
+    * Removed event listeners onproess, onmetadata, onloadeddata, onloadstart
-* Removed auto converting video tags with "playsinline" attribute.
-Instead, the developer pass in the video and canvas idendifier in the contructor
+    * Removed function of auto converting video tags with "playsinline" attribute
-* Removed auto create canvas element.
-I think adding them in HTML code is more obvious and the developer has more control over the dimension and positioning

-### CHANGELOG
-* 0.0.3
-    * Changed the ugliy implementation of add and remove event listener for touchstart to a more elegant way
+    * Removed create canvas element with Javascript
+    * Removed play, stop buttons created with JavaScript

 ### TODO
 * Add function to play an audio file along with the video